right4mat/DateDiff/README.md

 ## Notes

 - Only tested on Ubuntu and Windows.
 However, should work on all operating systems that can call PHP from the command-line.
-- removing or downgrading PHPUnit will allow older PHP versions (PHP >= 5.3.0) to use this calc.
+- Removing or downgrading PHPUnit will allow older PHP versions (PHP >= 5.3.0) to use this calc.